Find similar products:

 6. Further information

-Ibuprofen 200mg Tablets contain ibuprofen, which belongs to a group of medicines called Non-Steroidal Anti-Inflammatory Drugs (NSAIDs).
+Non-Steroidal Anti-Inflammatory Drugs (NSAIDs).
 These medicines work by changing how the body responds to pain, swelling and high temperature.

-Anti-inflammatory / pain-killer medicines like ibuprofen may be associated with a small increased risk of heart attack or stroke, particularly when used at high doses.
+Signs of an allergic reaction to this medicine, including breathing problems, swelling of the face and neck region (angioedema), chest pain have been reported with ibuprofen.
+Stop immediately this medicine and contact immediately your doctor or medical emergencies if you notice any of these signs.
+Anti-inflammatory/pain-killer medicines like ibuprofen may be associated with a small increased risk of heart attack or stroke, particularly when used at high doses.
 Do not exceed the recommended dose or duration of treatment.

 If you are taking Ibuprofen 200mg Tablets for longer than the recommended time or at higher than recommended doses you are at risk of serious harms.
-These include serious harms to the stomach /gut and kidneys, as well as very low levels of potassium in your blood.
+These include serious harms to the stomach/gut and kidneys, as well as very low levels of potassium in your blood.
 These can be fatal (see section 4).

 This medicine may hide signs of infections such as fever and pain.
 It is therefore possible that this medicine may delay appropriate treatment of infection, which may lead to an increased risk of complications.
 This has been observed in pneumonia caused by bacteria and bacterial skin infections related to chickenpox.
 If you take this medicine while you have an infection and your symptoms of the infection persist or worsen, consult a doctor without delay.